Why should you refinance?

 Moving from a 30 Year Fixed to a 15 Year Fixed could be one of the best financial decisions.
 Even if you have a rate which is below the current market rates, moving to a 15 Year Fixed can save you hundreds or thousands of dollars.
 However, you should qualify and should be comfortable with a higher payment.

 Sometimes, it’s the other way around.
 You got into a short-term mortgage to save on interest cost.
 But because of changed circumstances, you cannot service the steep payments.
 In that case moving from a 15 Year Fixed to a longer term like 20, 25 or 30 Year mortgage may be a better idea.
 You will save on your monthly payment and get the breathing room that you are looking for.
+Note that by refinancing your current mortgage, finance charges may be higher over the life of the new loan.

 If you have had an Adjustable Rate Mortgage and are getting worried about the future rise in rates, moving to a Fixed-rate mortgage (FRM) may be a good idea.
 This is recommended if you plan to keep the mortgage for a very long time.
 Since the FRM rate are at a very low level, locking in a low fixed rate for the life of the loan gives you the peace of mind.